Yolett McPhee-McCuin: Early life and education

-Yolett Alessia McPhee was born April 30, 1982 in Freeport, Bahamas.
+Yolett Alessia McPhee was born April 30, 1982, in Freeport, Bahamas.
 Her parents both worked at Grand Bahama Catholic High School in Freeport: Her father Gladstone "Moon" McPhee was head boys' basketball coach, and her mother Daisy McPhee was school principal.

 McPhee-McCuin graduated from Grand Bahama Catholic in 2000.
 Although she initially signed with Florida Atlantic University out of high school, she instead attended Miami-Dade Community College from 2000 to 2002, playing at point guard on the women's basketball team.
 In the 2001–02 season, McPhee-McCuin earned all-state honors and averaged 9.0 points and 6.9 assists, ranking third nationally in assists per game.
 She graduated from Miami-Dade with a 4.0 GPA in 2002.

 From 2002 to 2004, McPhee-McCuin attended the University of Rhode Island and played at point guard for the Rhode Island Rams.
 She averaged 3.2 points, 1.1 rebounds, and 1.8 assists.
 In her senior season of 2003–04, McPhee played in 29 games with 15 starts, averaging 2.7 points, 0.9 rebounds, and 2.0 assists.
-She graduated from Rhode Island in 2004 with a B.A. in business management.
+She graduated from Rhode Island in 2004 with a B.A. in business management and the University of Arkansas at Pine Bluff in 2007 with a master's degree in secondary school physical education.